Self harm: stories from young people

 If you have caused yourself serious bodily harm, or feel like you are going to, call or visit your local Accident and Emergency immediately.

-The #NoHarmDone project has been created in partnership with young people and produced by YoungMinds, the Royal College of Psychiatrists and the Charlie Waller Trust.
+This project (formally known as No Harm Done) has been created in partnership with young people and produced by YoungMinds, the Royal College of Psychiatrists and the Charlie Waller Trust.

-Thank you to all the young people who generously gave their time and experiences to make ‘No Harm Done’ a reality.
+Thank you to all the young people who generously gave their time and experiences to make this project a reality.

-See the other videos and information from the No Harm Done series:
+See the other videos and information from the series:

 Resources